Director, Governance, Legal and Performance

 Student Research Misconduct Committee considers allegations that higher degree research students have breached the required standards of academic and research integrity set out in the Academic integrity (C/5.3) or the QUT Code for responsible conduct of research (D/2.6) policies, and determines whether the allegations have been substantiated.

-Student Research Misconduct Committee is an academic committee accountable to University Research and Innovation Committee (D/2.1).
+Student Research Misconduct Committee is an academic committee accountable to University Research Committee (D/2.1).

 Student Research Misconduct Committee undertakes the following: